 Alternatively WH Smith sell a range of account books for the self-employed, all priced at around £15.
 Although so far as I know nobody produces an account book specially for escorts.

-If you want to go with computerised accounting records there is a bewildering choice of packages.
-But if you have Excel and your accountant acts for several escorts then it’s worth asking if he produces an Excel book-keeping template you can use.
+If you want to go with computerised or cloud accounting records there is a bewildering choice of packages.

 And remember the golden rules of book-keeping.
 Keep it simple and keep it up to date.